- Code ECON3101

 - Recognise the economic issues in a problem and apply the appropriate tools to analyse it.

-- Understand the economic tools taught in class and be able to apply them to analyse real world problems and policy issues.
+- Demonstrate an understanding of the economic tools taught in class and be able to apply them to analyse real world problems and policy issues.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.